Users with Disabilities

 The Library is committed to providing an inclusive library environment so that all readers have complete and equitable access to the entire Library service.

 The Library of Trinity College Dublin includes an extensive array of buildings.
 Recent building projects have accommodated the principles of Universal Access and existing buildings have been made accessible through retro-fitting.
-Work is on-going and a number of improvements programmed to happen in 2011-12 are automation of a number of doors throughout the Library and adding loop systems to all Service Counters.
+Work is on-going and recent improvements included automation of a number of doors throughout the Library and adding loop systems to all Service Counters.

 Supports for Students with Disabilities within the Library